Information Transmission using the Nonlinear Fourier Transform, Part III: Spectrum Modulation: Some Achievable Spectral Efficiencies Using the NFT

-We turn now to a numerical study of $N$-soliton data transmission schemes, providing simulation results to quantify the gains that are achievable.
+We now turn to a numerical study of data modulation in the nonlinear Fourier domain, providing some simulation results and examples of achievable spectral efficiencies.
+First, in Sections~\ref{sec:1-sol} to \ref{sec:N-sol}, we set the continuous spectrum to zero and modulate the discrete spectrum.
+This special case corresponds to an $N$-soliton data transmission system.
+Then, in Section~\ref{sec:contin}, we set the discrete spectrum to zero and modulate the continuous spectrum.

-We start off with classical on-off keying soliton transmission, in which, in any symbol period $T_s$, either zero or a fundamental soliton is sent.
-To improve upon the classical binary soliton transmission system, we consider an $(N\geq 2)$-soliton system, occupying the same time interval as the on-off keyed soliton system, and maintaining the same bandwidth requirements.
+For the discrete spectrum modulation, we begin with a classical on-off keying soliton transmission ($N=1$), in which, in any symbol period $T_s$, either zero or a fundamental soliton is sent.
+We then increase $N$ and the spectral efficiency by considering an $(N\geq 2)$-soliton system, occupying the same time interval as the on-off keyed soliton system, and maintaining the same bandwidth requirements.
 The location of the eigenvalues and the values of the discrete spectral amplitudes can be jointly modulated for this purpose.
-We shall see that the effective useful region in the upper-half plane to exploit the potential of discrete eigenvalue modulation is limited by a variety of factors.
-In this paper, we will provide only a brief discussion of the possibility of modulating the continuous spectrum.
+We shall see that the effective useful region in the upper half-plane to exploit the potential of discrete eigenvalue modulation is limited by a variety of factors.

 Modulating the nonlinear spectrum generates pulses with variable width, power, and bandwidth.
-We take the average time, average power, and the maximum bandwidth to properly convert bits/symbol to bits/s and bits/s/Hz.
-To improve upon the on-off keying solitons, first we continuously modulate one eigenvalue in a given region (\ie, a classical soliton with varying amplitude, width and phase).
-We next consider multisoliton systems with a number of constellations on eigenvalues and discrete spectral amplitudes.
+We take the average time, average power, and the maximum bandwidth to properly convert bits/symbol to bits/s/Hz.
+As a first step to improve upon the on-off keying solitons, first we continuously modulate one eigenvalue in a given region (\ie, a classical soliton but with varying amplitude, width and phase).
+We next consider multi-soliton systems with a number of constellations on eigenvalues and discrete spectral amplitudes.

 Throughout this section, we consider a 2000~km single-mode single-channel optical link in which fiber loss is perfectly compensated in a distributed manner using Raman amplification.
 Fiber parameters are given in Table~\ref{tbl:fiberparam}.
-Dispersion compensation is not applied, as it is an advantage of the NFT approach that no dispersion management or nonlinearity compensation is required.
+Dispersion compensation is not applied, as it is an advantage of the NFT approach that no optical dispersion management or nonlinearity compensation is required.
 We let pulses interact naturally, as atoms in a molecule, and perform signal processing at the receiver on these groups.
-The method however works for dispersion managed fibers as well, and in general with any operation that does not change integrability.
+The method however works for dispersion managed fibers as well, and in general with operations that do not change integrability.